 Adjusting belt deflection on an ATV secondary clutch that uses shims:

 As with the primary, the shimming of a secondary clutch can be done at home if you have the right tools.
-Again, if you don’t have the tools or skills, your best option is to remove the complete clutch assembly and take it to a dealer to do the shimming for you.
+Again, if you don’t have the tools or skills, your best option is to remove the complete clutch assembly and take it to a dealer to do the shimming.
 Alternatively, you can bring the whole ATV.

-Some noise and vibration when driving are normal on any CVT clutch.
-Installing a snorkel may enhance these sounds.
-As so will pulling heavy loads at low speeds.
-But sometimes, the noise is higher than normal.
+Some noise and vibration when driving is expected on any CVT clutch.
+Installing a snorkel may enhance these sounds, as will pulling heavy loads at low speeds.
+But sometimes, the noise is higher than usual.

 - With the engine off, remove the clutch cover and drive belt.

-- Use a Scotch Brite pad and some hot soapy water to clean off any residue.
-Using sandpaper is not recommended as this may cause increased belt wear and reduce its service life.
+- Use a Scotch Brite pad and hot soapy water to remove any residue.
+Using sandpaper is not recommended as it may cause increased belt wear and reduce belt service life.

 - Blow everything clean with compressed air before reinstalling the belt and clutch cover.